grackle-project/grackle/doc/source/Testing.rst

 *For contributors:* you may find pytest's `build-in command-line interface <https://docs.pytest.org/en/stable/how-to/usage.html>`__ useful during debugging (e.g. you can instruct pytest to only run a subset of all available tests).

-Sample Usage of the pygrackle Test Suite
+Sample Usage of the gracklepy Test Suite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following snippets illustrate ways how you might invoke the pygrackle test suite in different scenarios.
+The following snippets illustrate ways how you might invoke the gracklepy test suite in different scenarios.

-Unless noted otherwise, each scenario assumes that you have already :ref:`installed pygrackle <install-pygrackle>` (reminder, you currently need editable installs for these tests).
+Unless noted otherwise, each scenario assumes that you have already :ref:`installed gracklepy <install-gracklepy>` (reminder, you currently need editable installs for these tests).
 Each shows snippets assuming that you are at the root of the Grackle directory.

 .. tabs::

    .. tab:: No Answer Tests

-      In this scenario, we illustrate how to run the unit-tests in the pygrackle test suite and skip all answer tests (**NOTE:** there currently isn't an easy way to do the opposite).
+      In this scenario, we illustrate how to run the unit-tests in the gracklepy test suite and skip all answer tests (**NOTE:** there currently isn't an easy way to do the opposite).
       To do this, invoke:

       .. code-block:: shell-session